Don't let your salespeople feel like they're on an island of one.

 With Sales Enablement, we create email templates that are accessible through the CRM or your email (if it's Gmail or Outlook 365), so there's no need to rewrite the same darn thing a hundred times in a week.

 Best of all, by using a template, we can gather critical information.
-Check out the screenshot below (using Hubspot Sales Pro):
+Check out the screenshot below (sales enablement software used is Hubspot Sales Pro):

 With that kind of data, we can build on what works, and remove what doesn't.